CSSUDII/public/README.md

 This Repo is for the CSSUDII Public API

 ## Public Hosted Version
+URL: https://cssudii.tunnelto.dev (Not 100% Uptime while in development)
-URL: https://twilight-grass-90570.pktriot.net (Not 100% Uptime while in development)
+URL2: https://twilight-grass-90570.pktriot.net (Not 100% Uptime while in development)

 ## API Usage
  TBA